The Disney Dining Plan

 Most participating snack items can be found at carts and kiosks inside the parks.
 Often this will be a box of popcorn, fruit, or an ice cream bar.
 New this year, you will have 2 snacks per per package night.
 Your snack entitlement can also be redeemed for select beverages (coffee, tea, soda or water) though beverages typically cost less than a snack.
 To boost the value of your snack options head to one of the Starbucks Coffee locations in the Theme Parks or the bakery items at the resort hotels.
 These items are typically valued at $5 and above whereas a bottle of water in the Theme Parks is only $2.75.

-Each person will receive a Rapid Fill Resort Refillable Mug that can be used unlimited times through midnight of your checkout day.
+Each person will receive a Rapid Fill Resort Refillable Mug that can be used unlimited times through midnight of your checkout day on soft drinks, coffee, tea, and hot chocolate.
 The refill locations can be found at the quick service restaurants at each Walt Disney World Resort hotel.
 The mugs cannot be refilled inside the Theme Parks.
+Alcoholic beverages are excluded.

 Avoid these Disney Dining Plan Mistakes